As Lutherans, we gather to participate in worship, to return thanks and praise for all that God has given us.

 Our Praise Band is made up of talented volunteers who play acoustic guitar, electric guitar, bass guitar, drums, keyboard, various other instruments, and also talented singers.

 The Praise Band leads the congregation in worship songs…older ones such as “Sanctuary,” “Thy Word,” and “Shout to the Lord,” as well as newer ones that are currently on Christian radio stations.
-And, on occasion, we even work in a few seasonal hymns special to particular days.

 Read more about ELCA (Evangelical Lutheran Church in America) worship at https://www.elca.org/Our-Work/Congregations-and-Synods/Worship